ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 # Citation

 For usage of the scripts and associated manuscript, please cite according to citation of the published paper.
 Xiaoming Liu et.al.
 2020.
-A persistently low level of atmospheric oxygen in Earth's middle age, nature communications
+A persistently low level of atmospheric oxygen in Earth's middle age, Nature communications.
+Under-reviewing